-Distinguished with the jury's felicitation The document does not need any modifications with minor editing.
-Distinguished The document needs slight modifications before editing.
+Very Distinguished The document does not need any modifications with minor with the jury's editing. felicitation (Unanimously) Distinguished The document needs slight modifications before editing.
 Very Good The document needs major modifications before editing.

 - Once the jury has made its decision, the members ask the doctoral candidate and the audience to return to the conference room.
 The President of the Jury orally announces the jury's decision.
-A copy of the minutes, signed by the jury members, is shared with the Director of the Doctoral School. - After the defense is over, the candidate has to provide the Faculty with two copies of the dissertation: a hard copy and an electronic copy on a CD.
+A copy of the minutes, signed by the jury members, is shared with the Director of the Doctoral School. - In case the committee requires modifying the thesis after the defense is over, the candidate has to implement the needed modifications and present them to the president of the jury and his or her Director before obtaining the certificate. - After the defense is over, the candidate has to provide the Faculty with two copies of the dissertation: a hard copy and an electronic copy on a CD.
 Moreover, the candidate has to include the jury's comments and the required corrections that have been proposed by the jury members.
 The candidate has a minimum of 15 days and a maximum of 3 months, as of the defense date, to do the required amendments.